 If you’re searching for first aid Bathurst, first aid Lithgow, or first aid Cowra, knowing how to recognise and respond to heat stroke symptoms Australia-wide is crucial.
-Local providers like St John Ambulance, Red Cross, and regional trainers offer first aid courses in these towns to equip residents with the skills needed for summer safety.
+Local providers like St John Ambulance, Red Cross, and regional trainers such as Tailored First Aid offer first aid courses in these towns to equip residents with the skills needed for summer safety.

 Recognising the signs early can save lives.
-According to health authorities like healthdirect and NSW Health, key heat stroke symptoms Australia include:
+According to health authorities like the Australian Resuscitation Council, healthdirect and NSW Health,

 - Confusion, agitation, disorientation, slurred speech, or seizures